gramener/gramex-guide/contributing/README.md

   latest development version
 - All other branches are temporary feature branches

-Gramex can be developed on Python 2.7 and 3.6 on Windows or Linux.
+Gramex can be developed on Python >= 3.6 on Windows or Linux.
 To set up the development environment:

 1. Download and install [Anaconda 5.0](http://continuum.io/downloads) or later